Skip to content

 resources = []

-# Create fuzzy match cache once for all edge tables (significant performance improvement)
+# Create fuzzy matcher once for all edge tables (significant performance improvement)

 vertex_names = list(vertex_config.vertex_set)